TaridWong/Digital-CV/README.md

   - **Student Evaluator** (2022-Present), The Evaluation group, Audit and Evaluation Branch, Canadian Food Inspection Agency (CFIA), Ottawa, ON, Canada.
     -  Developed tools for data collection and data integrity maintenance
     -  Conducted research on evaluation-related topics
-    -  Summarize, analyze, interpret and evaluate data from evaluation activities
+    -  Summarized, analyzed, interpreted and evaluated data from evaluation activities
     -  Participated in the identification of issues for root causes and effects
     -  Formulated evaluation conclusions and recommendations
     -  Prepared and maintained written evaluation report  <br>